gangadhara691/AIND-Isolation/Heuristic_Analysis.md

 I choose AB custom because:

->It has got the highest winning rate of 70%
+>1 It has got the highest winning rate of 70%

->The winning factor for AB custom is dependent on increase of ones moves and decrease of the rivasl moves, by 2 fold helped to get 70% of win rate.
+>2 The winning factor for AB custom is dependent on increase of ones moves and decrease of the rivasl moves, by 2 fold helped to get 70% of win rate.

+>3 depth, because moves of rival is considered, its actual depth is one layer deeper than open_score if given the same depth limitation.